 Interesting fact: In one of the experiments, biologists put Marmorkrebs and Louisiana red swamp crayfish in the same tank.
 As a result, fights between them began significantly faster than contests between two Marmorkrebs.
 In addition, Marbled crayfish initiated fights more often!

 Feeding Marbled Crayfish

-They are an omnivore and utilize a wide range of food sources.
-However, according to the scientific studies and experience of many aquarists, detritus and algae are the most important food sources in the diet of the Marbled crayfish.
+They are omnivores and utilize a wide range of food sources.
+However, according to the scientific studies and experience of many aquarists, detritus, and algae are the most important food sources in the diet of the Marbled crayfish.

 Another fact that you have to keep in mind is that they also feed on plants.
 So you will need to watch out when you are putting them inside any tanks that have live plants because they are going to eat them up.

 Note: Only floating plants can be relatively safe with the Marbled crayfish.

 This species has a very good appetite for vegetables – cucumbers, zucchinis, spinach, cabbages.
 Whatever you give them they will eat it.
 You can read more in my article “How to Blanch Сucumbers, and Zucchini for Shrimp, Snails and Fish the Right Way”.